-Our values and behaviours emphasise teamwork, accountability, all of which are integral to achieving great results and driving positive change within the community.
+Our values and behaviours emphasise teamwork, customer focus, inclusivity, ambition, and accountability, all of which are integral to achieving great results and driving positive change within the community.
 Together, these elements form the gears of progress for our Council Plan.